cocotb/cocotb/documentation/source/endian_swapper.rst

     factory.generate_tests()

 This will generate 32 tests (named ``run_test_001`` to ``run_test_032``) with all possible permutations of the options provided for each argument.
-Note that we utilise some of the built-in generators to toggle backpressure and insert idle cycles.
+Note that we utilize some of the built-in generators to toggle backpressure and insert idle cycles.